daily word - secure?

 Add new comment

-daily word - endure the storm
+daily word - news?

 Dale Cresap's picture